-- 1 Lock-plate - 2 Lanyard
+- 1 Lock-plate - Lanyard

-Power Trim/Tilt Switches
+Power Trim/Tilt Switch

 The power trim/tilt adjusts the motor angle in relation to the transom.
 The power trim/tilt switch is located on the remote control lever grip.
-Individual-engine switches are also on the control cover.
 Pushing the switch "UP" trims the motor up, then tilts the motor up.
 Pressing the switch "DN" tilts the motor down and trims the motor down.
 When the switch button is released, the motor will stop in its current position.

-- On the dual engine control, the switch on the remote control grip controls both engines at the same time. - Refer to the sections "Adjusting Trim Angle" and "Tilting Up/Down" in Chapter 3 for instructions on usage.
+Refer to the sections "ADJUSTING TRIM ANGLE" and "TILTING UP/DOWN" in Chapter 3 for instructions on usage.